tmsvn/jauu-net/content/posts/2023-05-16-switch-to-hugo.md

 Internet archive and accessible to interested parties.

-By combining Hugo and Cloudflare, I now benefit from low latency, fast content delivery through QUIC and comprehensive IPv4 and IPv6 support.
+By combining Hugo and Cloudflare, I now benefit from low latency, fast content delivery through HTTP/3 (QUIC), HTTP/2 (TCP) and comprehensive IPv4 and IPv6 support.
 This ensures that my website is not only secure and up-to-date, but also quickly and reliably accessible to visitors worldwide.

 Modernising my web hosting is a step towards keeping up with technological developments and providing a high quality, secure and fast online presence.